cryptoshepherd/bitcoin-node/README.md

 # Some cosideration
 1) We are going to use VPN over TOR, you will need a good VPN, pickup a good one.
 Consider to activate a killswitch.

-Before start the installation process and the first run, consider to set up your vpn first
+> Note: Before start the installation process and the first run, consider to set up your vpn first

 2) We will need space, I've addded a 2TB SSD afterwards and re-mounted my /home FS on a new Logical Volume on a dedicated (a bit slower drive)